Zmaroo/RepoAnalyzer/ai_tools_docs/README.md

 # AI Tools Documentation

-This directory contains documentation for the AI tools and capabilities.
+This directory contains the core documentation for the AI-powered code analysis tools implemented in the `ai_tools` module.

+## Latest Updates

+- Integrated asynchronous indexing and error handling in coordination with the indexing and watcher modules.
+- Enhanced code understanding and graph analysis capabilities.
+- Improved semantic search that combines information from both code and documentation.
+- Documentation now aligns with the current implementation in `ai_tools`.

 ## Features